-I read all the time about people mailing marijuana.
 I personally think it’s a bit crazy (and obviously risky) to do something like that and expect to get away with it.
 But a lot of people do it, and successfully I might add.
 But for all the people doing it without any issues, there are a lot of other people that get the dreaded knock on their door by police.
 That was the case for one man in Portland, Oregon.
 But the man wasn’t actually mailing something – he was receiving mail.

 Apparently the Portland, Oregon police had a standard practice in place where they would pull suspicious looking packages from the mail at the USPS mail center and have a drug dog sniff the package to try to determine if there was anything illegal inside.
 This would happen up to 40 times a day apparently.
 According to Portland Police, the dog was accurate about 90% of the time.
 Once a dog alerted that there was something illegal in the package, the cops would deliver it to the destination and put pressure on the recipient of the package to let them look inside.